xamarin/mac-samples/ExtensionSamples/README.md

 ExtensionSamples
 ==============

 This sample demonstrates how to use app extensions in Xamarin.Mac.
-To install an extension on your machine you'll need to build and run the respective project from IDE to register this extension with PluginKit.
-However, sometimes it will not be enabled by default.
+To register an extension on your machine you'll need run the host application, **ExtensionSamples** one time and then enable each plugin from the **System Preference** Extension panel.

-Open System Preferences -> Extensions and enable the plugin.
 Open "Console" application to view the system log to view NSLog / Errors / Crashes of extension.
-Cleaning this project will unregister this plugin from PluginKit.
+Cleaning this project will unregister this plugin from the system.
-PluginKit register/unregister can be done manually through the Apple PluginKit command line tool.

 Sample extensions:
 * Share extension